-Dr. Daniel C. Allison has extensive experience in the treatment of these conditions and is very willing and able to take on their associated complications.
+Dr. Daniel C. Allison, located in Los Angeles, CA, has extensive experience in the treatment of these conditions and is very willing and able to take on their associated complications.
 His extensive experience in the treatment of various musculoskeletal conditions makes him highly qualified in handling surgical conditions that would challenge most practitioners.Contact Us Today About Infected Joint Replacement!

 Causes of Joint Infections